 22. May Improve Bone Health

 The calcium content in fennel makes it a good option to consume if you want to have better bone health.

-Drinking fennel tea or chewing fennel seeds in the morning may help you calm your stomach and is a good relief for morning sickness.
+If you get morning sickness, drinking fennel tea or chewing fennel seeds in the morning might help calm your stomach and make you feel better.

 The potassium content in fennel increases electrical conduction throughout your body.
 In effect, it promotes healthy brain functioning.